/

 • In such a case, while consuming this hook we can pass on the handleMouseMovement function to the target element’s onMouseMove property to track the cursor position inside that element.

-Here is how you will be consuming this hook while targeting mouse tracking on a specific div element:
+Here is how I consume this hook while targeting mouse tracking on a specific div element:

 A React snippet that consumes custom hooks.